Datunying

 Datunying (大屯营镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Huaminglou Town on the north, Daolin Town on the east, and Shaoshan City on the southwest.
 As of the 2000 census, it had a population of 39,819 and an area of 106.2 km2.

-Administrative division
+Administrative divisions

 The town is divided into one community and six villages: